nikhxxt/CYBERSECURITY-APEX-TASK-2/README.md

 ## 📝 Submission Note

 This repository fulfills all requirements for **Task 2: Network Security & Scanning** under the ApexPlanet internship.
 All reports are documented in Markdown and validated through hands-on testing in a controlled lab environment.

+## 📜 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software with proper attribution.